openvinotoolkit/openvino/docs/IE_DG/ShapeInference.md

 * **Set a new batch dimension value** with the `InferenceEngine::CNNNetwork::setBatchSize` method.<br>
    The meaning of a model batch may vary depending on the model design.
-   This method doesn't deduce batch placement for inputs of the model from the model architecture.
+   This method does not deduce batch placement for inputs from the model architecture.
-   It assumes batch is placed under the index 0 in the shape for all the inputs and uses `InferenceEngine::CNNNetwork::reshape` method to propagate updated shapes through the model.
+   It assumes that the batch is placed at the zero index in the shape for all inputs and uses the `InferenceEngine::CNNNetwork::reshape` method to propagate updated shapes through the model.

    The method transforms the model before a new shape propagation to relax a hard-coded batch dimension in the model, if any.